 1. Listen, listen, listen

-The most important skill you have to master in order to improve your accent is listening.
+The most important skill you have to master in order to improve your accent when you’re learning a new language is listening.

 Careful listening will help you get the language “in your ear.”